-The year 1897 found Maharashtra in the throes of an intense political agitation and awakening.
-The remarkable sessions of the National Congress at Poona the social Conference controversy that furiously raged round it; the Shivaji celebrations and the Ganapati festivals, had all roused and worked up the Maratha people as never before.
-Poona became, to quote official language 'the hot bed of sedition' all India was slowly getting infected by it.
+The year 1897 found Maharashtra in the throes of an intense political agitation and awakenings.
+The remarkable sessions of the National Congress at Poona the social Conference controversy that furiously raged round it, the Shivaji celebrations and the Ganapati festivals, had all roused and worked up the Maratha people as never before.
+Poona became, to quote official language, 'the hot bed of sedition', all India was slowly getting infected by it.
 Vinayak, now about 14, lived and breathed and had his being in this tense political atmosphere.
 Every throb of public life in Poona found a response in his young heart.
-Daily he waited for news at the village post and as soon as the Poona papers arrived, devoured their contents and hastened to explain and discuss the latest not only with his comrades news schoolmates but even with his schoolmasters and elders.
-For he had who spoke words of wisdom far above his age and whom men instinctively liked to listen to Just then came the most sensational news that the Indian public had ever heard since the rising of Vasudeo Balvant Phadke.
-The English Officers responsible for the most unpopular administration in the plague-days in Poona were most daringly assassinated on the very day when all India was supposed to be rejoicing over the auspicious events of the Government suspected a widespread conspiracy behind the event which was so deliberately planned just to spite the loyal celebrations of the Diamond Jubilee.
+Daily he waited for news at the village post and as soon as the Poona papers arrived, devoured their contents and hastened to explain and discuss the latest news not only with his comrades and schoolmates but even with his schoolmasters and elders.
+For he had even so early as that impressed men round him as one who spoke words of wisdom far above his age and whom men instinctively liked to listen to Just then came the most sensational news that the Indian public had ever heard since the rising of Vasudeo Balvant Phadke.
+The English Officers responsible for the most unpopular administration in the plague-days in Poona were most daringly assassinated on the very day when all India was supposed to be rejoicing over the auspicious event of the Diamond Jubilee of Queen Victoria-The Good, The Government suspected a widespread conspiracy behind the event which was so deliberately planned just to spite the loyal celebrations of the Diamond Jubilee.
 Arrests and rumours of arrests became the order of the day.
-The Natu Brothers were deported; Mr. Tilak arrested, accused and sentenced; the Chaphekar Brothers, betrayed by the Dravids.
-Convicted and sentenced to be executed for the assassination of the Plague Officers.
-Consequently the Dravids too were assassinated by the youngest of the Chaphekars and Ranade: Each of these stirring news came like a bomb shell on the public in quick succession.
-A party condemned the Chaphekars dastardly murderers, another not less as numerous nor less influential but more reserved hailed them in secret as martyrs.
+The Natu brothers were deported: Mr. Tilak arrested, accused and sentenced; the Chapheker Brothers, betrayed by the Dravids, convicted and sentenced to be executed for the assassination of the Plague Officers.
+Consequently the Dravids too were assassinated by the youngest of the Chaphekers and Ranade: Each of these stirring news came like a bomb shell on the public in quick succession.
+A party condemned the Chaphekers as dastardly murderers, another not less numerous nor less influential but more reserved hailed them in secret as martyrs.
 Young Vinayak was one of them.

-At last came the culminating news that the Chaphekars and Ranade were executed in Yervada.
+At last came the culminating news that the Chaphekers and Ranade were executed in Yeravada.
 On the day of their execution they got up early, paryed long and reciting loudly the verses of the Bhagvat Gita mounted the scaffold.

-This extraordinary fortitude and the pathos of I all moved Vinayak as nothing else in his life did.
+This extraordinary fortitude and the pathos of it all moved Vinayak as nothing else in his life did.
 He read it all with weeping eyes.
-He thought: well there, the Chaphekars are gone.
+He thought: well there, the Chaphekers are gone.
 They died full of youth and hope.
 They sacrificed their life, their families, and all that they held dear in this world on the altar of Motherland: and shall I should live only to eat and drink and be merry!
-Their work is unfinished; their most cherished desire unfulfilled: why should not I take up the vow of trying my level best and sacrificing my dearest and nearest and my life and my all to fulfil their mission?
-I will do it or die in the attempt!
+Their work is unfinished; their most cherished desire unfulfilled: Why should not I take up the vow of trying my level best, and sacrificing my dearest and mearest and my life and my all to fulfil their mission?
+I will do it or die in the attempt.

 The young boy repaired to the Sanctum Sanctorum of his family where the image of Durga was daily being worshiped.
-He sat at her feet, invoked Her assistance in his sublime venture and in verses extempore exhorted Her to bless the Cause of Indian independence even as She blessed it the days of Shivaji.
+He sat at her feet, invoked Her assistance in his sublime venture and in verses extempore exhorted Her to bless the cause of Indian Independence even as She blessed it in the days of Shivaji.